snowpity/Mare-Fair-Policies/Code of Conduct.md

 - Mare Fair is a convention focused on My Little Pony; please keep this in mind when deciding what attire, cosplays, accessories, etc., to wear or exhibit at the convention
 	- Wearing a non-pony fursuit is strongly discouraged as it detracts from this pony focus
 	- Displaying any political symbols or slogans is strongly discouraged; you may be asked to cover or remove these items from convention spaces
+	- Bringing accessories (such as plushies, stickers, posters, clothing, etc.) that feature politically oriented original characters (OCs) is prohibited within the convention space
+		- This includes OCs such as Aryanne, Veronika, Molly Tov, Leslie Fair, etc.
 - Please be cognizant of any attire you may wear that blocks or obscures the view for attendees sitting or standing behind you during panels and events; you may be asked to move to the back if you are wearing large hats, large suit heads, etc.
 - Harassment is not tolerated, including: Non-consensual physical contact, stalking, deliberate disruption of any convention space or other events, threats (verbal or written), property damage, loud profanity or slurs in public areas
 - Photography or recording for commercial purposes is not allowed unless you receive express written consent from Snowpity, Inc.